ShengHangNB/41004-Capstone/README.md

 ![image](https://user-images.githubusercontent.com/70006591/117805285-5cad6d80-b28b-11eb-8298-b765c2412b16.png)

-5.As year goes by, some nodes will die as well (current year > weight’s end year), all these died line will be converted into orange dashed line.
+5.As year goes by, some edges will die as well (current year > weight’s end year), all these died line will be converted into orange dashed line.
 The user can still know the information of this nodes if hovering the mouse in it.

 ![image](https://user-images.githubusercontent.com/70006591/117805294-5f0fc780-b28b-11eb-9a3a-2a80ab53eccd.png)